Honeykoradiya2510/lempel-ziv/README.md

 <b> Run file in command prompt: </b>
 1. Set the directory to location where the file is stored in command prompt.
 2. To run compression.py write - python compression.py sample.txt("input text file") 256(number of bits)
-3. To run decompression.py write - python decompression.py sample.txt("input text file") 256(number of bits)
+3. To run decompression.py write - python decompression.py sample_compressed.lzw("input text file") 256(number of bits)

 <b> Run file in Spyder: </b>
 1. Mention the path of the file in input variable and number of bits(which should be taken as input).